 9.4.
 Your rights as summarised above are in addition to any cancellation rights that you may have during the cooling-off period, which are explained in section 12.

-11.1.
+10.1.
 Your rights to cancel during the cooling-off period are in addition to and are separate from your other rights to cancel the contract.
-Those other rights are set out in section 13 below.
 The cancellation rights during the cooling-off period do not apply to any purchases that you have made in our shops.

-11.2.
+10.2.
 When you purchase services from a website, in most cases you will have the right to cancel the contract (under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013) within the cooling-off period (explained in section 12.3 below) because you have changed your mind.
-(This right exists unless one of the circumstances set out in section 12.4 below applies.)
 If you rely on these cancellation rights to cancel the contract during the cooling-off period, you do not have to provide us with any reason for cancelling.

 if the services have been completed;